What’s Effective Interest Rate & Annual Interest Rate?

 All the banks in Singapore advertise two different interest rates for personal loans; the effective interest rate and the annual interest rate.

-Unless your financial institution is professional, they might miss out on some details.
-So what is the effective interest rate and annual interest rate, and what are the differences?
+But what’s effective interest rate and annual interest rate, and what are the differences?
+Where can you find the best personal loan?
 And which one plays the most crucial role when taking up a loan?

 What Is The Effective Interest Rate (EIR)?